-Many find pressure relief caused by arthritic joints when using these DMEs.
+Many find pressure relief caused by arthritic joints when using this Durable Medical Equipment.

 Such pressure can impact other areas of the leg beside the knee.
 Unloader braces limit the patient’s side movements, forcing patients to avoid using the areas of the knee joint affected.

 Prophylactic – the most common type of knee brace for athletes.
 High-risk or injury-prone individuals may also need to wear this brace for support.